 By Brian McFarland

-However, for 320 of them, that unemployment will be replaced by the tenuous, and often temporary, existence that is an NFL’s Practice Squad.
+However, for 512 of them (16 per team), that unemployment will be replaced by the tenuous, and often temporary, existence that is an NFL’s Practice Squad.

 The first step, though, is that the player must be released.
-Teams must have their active rosters reduced to 53 players by 6:00 p.m.
+Teams must have their active rosters reduced to 53 players by 4:00 p.m.
 ET on the Tuesday (August 30th in 2022) after the final preseason game prior to the first week of the season.
 Other teams may claim or sign a released player, in which case that player is added to his new team’s 53-man roster.

 If the player is not claimed by Noon ET on the next day (Wednesday, August 31st in 2022), he will have cleared Waivers and he is then free to sign with any team – either to their active roster (although if not claimed on Waivers, that’s unlikely) or to a team’s Practice Squad.
-Teams can start assembling their Practice Squads as of 1:00 on Sunday.
+Teams can start assembling their Practice Squads as of 1:00 on Wednesday.
 While there are the occasional instances of “poaching,” whereby one team signs a player that another team has released, most team’s practice squads are largely made up of players that have been with that team throughout training camp.